Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Why You Should Climb

-This section aims to convince a viewer of the potential benefits to joining a climbing centre.
+This section aims to convince a viewer of the potential benefits of joining a climbing centre.

-The arrangment of the section does not change with the width of the viewport.
+The arrangement of the section does not change with the width of the viewport.

-The text wraps around the element, causing the text to fit within the viewport for practically all widths of screensize.
+The text wraps around the element, causing the text to fit within the viewport for practically all widths of screen size.

 Here is the section on a viewport width of 768px: